samuelkantala/samuelkantala.github.io/_projects/breather.md

 ---
 layout: project
+permalink: /breather
-title: Breather
+title: breather
-header: Back
+subtitle: a network of modern workspace
 years: 2017 - 2018
-role: Senior Product Designer
-permalink: /breather
+role: senior product designer
+cover: ../assets/images/breather-1.jpg
+images:
+  - ../assets/images/test-1.jpg
+  - ../assets/images/test-2.jpg
+  - ../assets/images/test-3.jpg
 order: 1
+prev-link: /spotify-business
+next-link: /soundtrack
 ---
-Breather offers instant access to hundreds of spaces to expand your office, wherever you need it.
-It’s perfect for team meetings, offsites, workshops or anytime you just need to focus.
-The spaces are sourced and designed by Breather’s in-house team, who uses research to create spaces that help run productive meetings and spark creativity.

-Since March 2017, I’ve been working as senior product designer on the experience team at Breather.
+Breather creates modern workspaces you can keep for hours, days or months — all to yourself.

+I was as part of the discover and experience team at the Breather HQ in Montreal.
+There I designed ways to access and utilise their connected network of flexible workspace.